ryannhally/CS390Githubtutorial/README.md

 ```
 Follow the prompts.

-## Create a repostiory
+## Creating a repostiory
-First, we will create a local repository on the command line.
+First, we will create a local repository.

 ### Some background...